AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/migration/android/migrate-to-2x.md

 <InlineAlert variant="info" slots="text"/>

-Mobile SDK for Android now supports a minimum API level of 19.
+This Mobile SDK version for Android now supports a minimum API level of 19.

 ## SDK versions